kalispera/HYPE/README.md

-# shadow
+# Hype
-Shadow is a agile process framework for small remote teams with irregular time investement
+Hype is a agile methodology created for

+* small remote teams
+* with irregular time investement
-## Who is shadow for?

-The purpose of Shadow is to help small teams working irregulary on projects.
+* working in software development
+* without cashflow

+## Intro

+[The list of agile methodologies is long](http://noop.nl/2008/07/the-definitive-list-of-software-development-methodologies.html).
+Because common methodologies are created by people working in or for companies, they all assume that time is a given constant.

+Problems occure when you work together with other people on side projects.
+Time is not a given constant.
+That's why the hype framework doesn't focus on providing maximum value in a give set of time.

+Hype focus on providing maximum motivation when investing irregular time.

 ## Principles

-### Trust

-If you work remotely with others.
-You need trust.
-Like a lot.
-You need to put the trust in them that what they will put into the project is what they think is appropiate.
-Content and Ideas should be always discussable but trust should be a given fundament everything else builds upon.

 ### Transparency

-The shadow framework guides for maximal transparency.
+The hype framework guides for maximal transparency.
 On one hand that means it's embraced to communicate which feelings you have towards something.
 Especially if it is fear, anger or a concern.
 On the other hand you should be able to have a link to anything.

 A written down idea, a sketch, a proof of concept.
 Make sure everything you talk about is reachable as long as it's important.